RealLink AI

 Plan QR destinations by touchpoint: flyer, card, sign, package, receipt, menu, and after-scan question path.

-Where an AI answer page fits
+When an interactive answer page fits

 Review scans and customer questions before the next print run so the QR destination keeps improving.